Adding LLM Providers

 Frontend: Logs UI

-Interaction handlers parse stored request/response data for display in the LLM Proxy Logs UI (/logs/llm-proxy).
+Interaction handlers parse stored request/response data for display in the LLM Proxy Logs UI (/llm/logs).

 | File | Description |